‘Junior IP Barrister of the Year’ – Managing IP, 2023

-Mitsubishi & Sisvel v Archos and others – Edward is instructed by the Claimants for the first technical trial in this multi-party FRAND dispute, which settled shortly before trial.
+Mitsubishi & Sisvel v Archos and others – Edward was instructed by the Claimants on the first technical trial in this multi-party FRAND dispute, which settled shortly before trial.
 Edward continues to act for the Claimants in both the technical and FRAND sides of the proceedings, for example in EWHC 889 (Pat).

 TOT v Vodafone – Edward is instructed by Spanish telecoms innovator TOT in its patent infringement and breach of confidence claim against Vodafone, led by Michael Bloch QC.
 TOT successfully resisted Vodafone’s jurisdiction challenge, see EWHC 46 (Pat).